Using structured logging for effective log management

 }

-Notice that fields have been extracted from the free-form string as well as from the metadata fields in the Syslog header.
-For messages generated by the source in Syslog format, this requires maintaining a collection of patterns.
+Notice that fields have been extracted from the free-form string as well as from the metadata fields in the syslog header.
+For messages generated by the source in syslog format, this requires maintaining a collection of patterns.
 However, as logging systems move toward structured logging, pattern-based parsing can be avoided altogether, simply by taking full advantage of the structured log data available at the source.

-Retaining Structured Data at the Source
+Retaining structured data at the source

-Windows EventLog stores events in a proprietary binary format which is not human-readable.
 A consumer, typically Event Viewer, renders the human-readable message by decoding the event records into, in this case, an XML format with each metadata value stored in a separate element.
-The System portion contains a standard set of values common to all events, while any additional key-value pairs logged by the event provider are stored in the EventData portion.

 <Event xmlns="http://schemas.microsoft.com/win/2004/08/events/event">